Yamamoto outduels Darvish in historic matchup as Dodgers beat Padres 2-0 to reach NLCS

 The teams combined to score 43 runs in the first five games of the series, but the winner-take-all finale was a tense pitching affair in front of a sellout crowd of 53,183 that included Los Angeles Lakers superstar LeBron James and a Hollywood contingent of Brad Pitt, Rob Lowe, Bryan Cranston and Jimmy Kimmel.

-The wild-card Padres ended the series by not scoring since the second inning of Game 3.
-They became the first team to lead 2-1 in a best-of-five series and fail to score in the final two games.
+The wild-card Padres ended the series scoreless since the second inning of Game 3.
+They became the first team to lead 2-1 in a best-of-five series and fail to push across a run in the final two games.

-Yamamoto successfully covered first base three times after inducing grounders, making it easier on All-Star first baseman Freddie Freeman who started after missing Game 4 with a sprained right ankle.
+Yamamoto successfully covered first base three times after inducing grounders, making it easier on Freeman who started after missing Game 4 with a sprained right ankle.

 Los Angeles staved off elimination in San Diego with an 8-0 victory in Game 4 to force the deciding game back home, where fans tossing balls and trash on the field caused a 12-minute delay in a Game 2 loss.
 The public-address announcer warned fans in the middle of the fifth Friday not to throw objects or go on the field.